vivaxgen/MicroHaps/README.md

 ## Installation on local devices and private servers (Skip this if using ADA)
 Create conda environment with required packages by downloading the microhapQC.yaml file provided in input files (https://github.com/aosborne13/Menzies_MicroHaps/blob/main/input_files/microhapQC.yaml) and following the commands below.

-Manual installation is found below if required or if individual packages are missing/incorrectly installed.
+Manual installation is found at the bottom of this page if required or if individual packages are missing/incorrectly installed.
 ```
 mkdir tools
 cd /tools/